On top of Chiropractic Care, here are 10 great better living tips:

 You may hear experts say a calorie is a calorie.
 Wrong.
 What you eat affects your hunger, satiety, metabolism, gut flora, insulin sensitivity, fat distribution, inflammation, and stress levels.
 Diet soda, with zero calories, is much more likely to send you on the path toward metabolic syndrome than a piece of grass-fed steak or veggies doused in olive oil.
 Chris Kresser put this best: “Count chemicals, not calories,” and you’ll make the right choice.

 The bugs living between your teeth affect the health of your whole body.
 To floss more effectively and reduce inflammation throughout your body, use a water flosser.
 I used to hate flossing; now I use the H2Oral shower flosser and enjoy it.
 If you need more convincing, water flossing was part of a protocol that successfully reduced cognitive decline in subjects with dementia.

 6. Shut It Down And Sleep Eight Hours

 OK, this one is easier said than done.
 In my practice, I come up against every explanation for why we don’t get enough sleep—we don’t have time, we can’t fall asleep, long work hours, long commute, baby crying, etc. There are factors we can and can’t control.
 But one thing is for sure—most of us look at screens at night.
 If you do that, it’s affecting your sleep.
 Give yourself the following gift: Pick a time in the evening, maybe 9 p.m. or 10 p.m., when you shut down electronics and wind down for bed.
-If you can consistently get about eight hours of sleep, this will transform your energy, mood, and immunity.
+If you can consistently get about eight hours of sleep, this will transform your energy and mood.
 It’s probably the most effective thing you can do to improve your health.